DrewML/dotcomblog/posts/[2023-6-25]react-internals-do-some-weird-shit.md

 }
 ```

 It _feels_ gross, but I'm really impressed with the general idea of using `throw` to allow any function in a component's callstack to yield some value.
-It's probably not super useful as a pattern outside of React, though, as there's quite a few constraints placed on React components that made this design feasible (mainly the management of state and effects).
+It's probably not super useful as a pattern outside of React, though, as there's quite a few constraints placed on React components that made this design feasible (mainly the explicit management of state and effects).

 ## Monkey-patching Global Fetch